summa-dev/halo2-experiments/README.md

 TO DO:
 - [ ] Replace usage of constants in Inclusion Check.
 - [ ] Check that vectors passed as input to the Merkle Sum Tree are the same length
+- [ ] Check the security of the Poseidon Hash